 - A strike on your record

 - Loss of certain rights, including the right to own a firearm

 When you are facing criminal charges, you need an attorney you can trust.

 If you are facing criminal charges of any kind, your freedom is at risk.
 No charges should be taken lightly, especially those that pose the most serious threat to your freedom and your future.
 The California legal system is complicated and requires the guidance, experience and tenacity of a skilled criminal defense attorney.

-At the Law Office of Joni Eisenstein, we have been fighting for the rights of San Diego criminal defendants for over 25 years.
+At the Law Office of Joni Eisenstein, we have been fighting for the rights of San Diego criminal defendants since 2003.
 Joni Eisenstein makes her experience and comprehensive knowledge of California law work for you, so you have the best chance of maintaining your freedom or getting a positive outcome for your specific situation.